 While acute inflammation (think infections, sore throats, cut, viruses, and other temporary conditions) is a GREAT thing, there is another type of inflammation.
 And what I had (and what millions of Americans have) is chronic inflammation.

-This is bad.
-Really bad.
-Chronic inflammation, meaning your body is constantly inflamed, can cause a host diseases and debilitating conditions, including rheumatoid arthritis, heart disease, digestive disorders (from IBD and IBS to Ulcerative colitis and Crohn’s disease), asthma, ulcers, sinusitis, atherosclerosis, periodontitis, hay fever, active hepatitis, diabetes, Alzheimer’s and even cancer.
+Chronic inflammation, meaning your body is constantly inflamed, can cause a host diseases and debilitating conditions, including rheumatoid arthritis, heart disease, digestive disorders (from IBD and IBS to Ulcerative colitis and Crohn’s disease), asthma, ulcers, sinusitis, atherosclerosis, periodontitis, hay fever, active hepatitis, diabetes, Alzheimer’s and even cancer. (source)

 How To Tell If Your Inflamed: Signs, Symptoms + A Quiz for Chronic Inflammation

 Though inflammation can cause these more serious conditions, there are some early signs of inflammation you can watch for.